 Example of Per-user pricing

-G Suite by Google Cloud is an excellent example of a SaaS company that uses per-user pricing.
-G Suite offers a suite of collaboration and productivity tools, including Gmail, Google Drive, and Google Docs, among others.
-G Suite offers different pricing plans based on the number of users that have access to the software, starting at $6 per user per month for the Basic edition, which includes 30GB of cloud storage, video conferencing, and other basic features.
+G Suite by Google Cloud runs on per-user pricing across its collaboration and productivity suite — Gmail, Google Drive, Google Docs, and the rest.
+The Basic edition starts at $6 per user per month and includes 30GB of cloud storage, video conferencing, and other core features.

 Definition and explanation of Freemium pricing